PudgyDragon/OpenCTI/MISP_container.md

-<h1>MISP Container for OpenCTI</h1>
+<h1>MISP Connector for OpenCTI</h1>
 <p>Self explanatory.
-These are the settings I used for a MISP container that works with OpenCTI on a
+These are the settings I used for a MISP connector that works with OpenCTI on a
 network behind a proxy.</p>

 <h2>Configurations</h2>
-<p>Before you start, make a user in OpenCTI in the GUI for your MISP container.
+<p>Before you start, make a user in OpenCTI in the GUI for your MISP connnector.
 Set it to be a connector
   account and take note of the user token.
 Edit your docker-compose.yml file and use this template.</p>
 <h4>NOTE: Change the OPENCTI_URL to your OpenCTI URL, and the MISP_URL the MISP instance you'll be
   sending API calls to.
 The MISP_User_Token will be the user token of the connector account you just created.